Eastnor Castle: History

-Recent history

 The castle still has an operating flour mill, "one of the oldest in the county", built in the 18th century as Clencher's.
 In the 21st century, the water supply was "reinstated and the machinery overhauled so it is now workable".
 As of 2020, the family occupied only a small part of the castle, "smaller rooms, and we mostly live in the kitchen, which was enlarged in 1992", according to James Hervey-Bathurst, who inherited the property from his mother, the Hon.
 Mrs Elizabeth Hervey-Bathurst, in 1988.

 The castle's business was affected for some time in 2020 due to the COVID-19 pandemic but by mid-July 2020, restrictions were easing.
 The ironwork bridge over the weir, first installed in 1828, was reopened after restoration in 2021.
+The castle is open to tours by the public in certain months of the year; it is also a wedding venue.

+Eastnor Obelisk

+In 1812 John Somers-Cocks, 2nd Earl Somers commissioned the construction of an obelisk on the Eastnor estate, to honour various members of his family.
+The architect was almost certainly Robert Smirke.
+Family members commemorated with plaques on the monument include John Somers, 1st Baron Somers, who served William III as Lord Chancellor, and Edward Charles Cocks, who was an intelligence officer on the Duke of Wellington’s staff and died during the Siege of Burgos in the Peninsular War in 1812.
+The obelisk is situated in Eastnor Deer Park just over a mile away from the castle, and is now a Grade II* listed building.

 Media appearances and events

-The car manufacturer, Land Rover, uses the Eastnor estate as a venue for potential customers to drive their vehicles; a fee is charged for those participating in the Landrover Experience.
-The castle has been used as a set location for films, television programmes and music videos including; One More Time, starring Peter Lawford and Sammy Davis, Jr, Slade's video "Run Runaway", the 1986 film adaptation of Oscar Wilde's The Canterville Ghost, the BBC TV adaptation of Little Lord Fauntleroy in 1995, the American reality competition television program, The Amazing Race, ITV's 2015 adaptation of Doctor Thorne, and two episodes of HBO's Succession.
-Details of the castle's construction were revealed in episode 6 of the 2004 BBC TV series Fred Dibnah's Made in Britain.
+The car manufacturer Land Rover uses the Eastnor estate as a venue for potential customers to test-drive their vehicles.
+The castle has been used as a location for various films, television programmes and music videos, including One More Time, starring Peter Lawford and Sammy Davis Jr, the Slade video "Run Runaway", the 1986 film adaptation of Oscar Wilde's The Canterville Ghost, the BBC TV adaptation of Little Lord Fauntleroy in 1995, the American reality competition programme The Amazing Race, ITV's 2015 adaptation of Doctor Thorne, and two episodes of HBO's Succession.

-Many other films and TV episodes have done filming of some scenes at the castle.

-The castle was featured on an episode of An American Aristocrat's Guide to Great Estates on the Smithsonian Channel and Amazon Prime Video.
-It first aired in 2020.